 The next time a crisis is festering and you can see it from a mile away, don’t choose the path of least resistance.
 And don’t procrastinate or deny the issue exists.
 Choose to do something different and wade right into the muck of the problem.
 Right away.
 You’ll be setting an example of courageous leadership, it probably won’t be as bad it seems, and you’ll be lifting the whole team up as they rise to your example.

 Was there a time where proactively acknowledging or facing a problem has made all the difference to a challenge you were facing?
 Share in the comments or tweet us at @DougConant.
-If you found this useful, explore the first post in our “better choices” series and check back next week for the final post in the series.
+If you found this useful, explore the first post in our “better choices” series and stay tuned in July for the final post in the series.